Bhuli, India: Educational Institutions

 Bhuli is home to a number of educational institutions that serve the academic needs of the local community and surrounding areas.
 The township hosts schools affiliated with national boards such as CBSE and ICSE, offering education from primary to senior secondary levels.
 Notable institutions in Bhuli include Imperial School of Learning, Saraswati Vidya Mandir, De Nobili School, Neeraj Memorial School and Aadarsh Madhyamik Vidya Niketan Mandir each contributing to the region's educational development and student empowerment.

 Imperial School of Learning, Bhuli

 Imperial School of Learning (ISL), Bhuli, Dhanbad, is a co-educational English-medium institution affiliated with the Central Board of Secondary Education (CBSE), established in 1981.
 It is managed by the Academic Quest trust and is located in Murmu Colony, Bhulinagar, Dhanbad, Jharkhand (PIN: 828104).

 History

 Founded in 1981 by J K Sinha under the Academic Quest trust, ISL has been serving the Bhuli community for over four decades, promoting academic rigor and holistic education.

 Campus & Facilities

 The school operates from kindergarten to grade 12 and occupies approximately 6,475 m².
 It boasts modern facilities including digital classrooms, science and computer laboratories, a library, and sports areas islbhuli.in.
 The campus emphasizes safety with CCTV and secure infrastructure.

 Academics

 ISL prepares students to appear in CBSE board examinations.
 The curriculum covers core streams, and the medium of instruction is English.

-Management

-The school operates under Academic Quest, with CBSE affiliation number 3430091.
-J K Sinha is credited as its founder or chairman, with Shailendra Kumar Singh listed as principal in some directories.